itaysk/itaysk.github.io/_posts/2017-08-04-azure-public-ip-addresses.md

 The client sends packets from 192.168.7.4 (it's own IP) to the server under 40.68.244.64 (server's public IP), but from the server's point of view, it sees packets arriving from 52.233.140.16 (the client's public IP) destined into 172.16.1.4 (it's own private IP).
 Azure hidden NLB has mangled with the traffic so that it will all work seamlesly.

 One thing to keep in mind is that Azure knows which public IP is associated with which NIC, and when the outbound packet hits the Azure hidden NLB, the IP for translation must match the NIC to IP configuration in Azure. (following there's an example for this)

+You can read more on the subject here: [https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections)

 ## Why is this important to know?
 Here are some example where this behavior has actually hit me: